Kau5h1K/Kau5h1K.github.io/_posts/2019-03-16-handwash-analysis.md

 ---
 layout: post
 title: "Dr. Semmelweis and the Discovery of Handwashing"
-tags: [ Project, python, pandas, Statistical Thinking in Python, Bootstrap analysis]
+tags: [ Passion, Project, python, pandas, Statistical Thinking in Python, Bootstrap analysis]
 date: 2019-03-16
 excerpt: "In 1847 the Hungarian physician Ignaz Semmelweis makes a breakthrough discovery: He discovers handwashing.
 Contaminated hands was a major cause of childbed fever and by enforcing handwashing at his hospital he saved hundreds of lives.<br/>
 In this python project, I wish to reanalyze the medical data Semmelweis collected."